whatsupmailbox/whatsupmailbox.github.io/_posts/2016-05-30-Gentlemans-Box-Subscription-Box-May-2016-Review.md

 **What's in the box:** Four to six hand-selected products for men, accompanied by the latest issue of GQ Magazine (U.S. and Canada only).

+**Coupon:** Use coupon code MEMORIAL to get 30% off your first box!

 *Note: The GQ magazine that's included with the subscription used to be shipped together in the box, but now it comes separately in the mail.*

 <br>